Emergency Water Purification

 Iodine tincture - Around eight drops per liter or about thirty per gallon

-Bleach - Two drops of bleach per quart 1/8 teaspoon (or eight drops) of regular, unscented, liquid household bleach for each gallon of water
+Bleach - Two drops of bleach per quart 1/8 teaspoon (or eight drops) of regular, unscented, liquid household bleach for each gallon of water.
+Note: Be mindful that household bleach degrades over time.

 As per EPA suggestions: